cvdlab-projects/weblar/presentations/2013-04-18/elisa/presentation.md

 Extension of the LAR.js and LAR-DEMO.js projects with convex cells - PART II
 ===
-Reimplementation of the "extact" function, already present in the project, generalizing it to make it work on cells with general shape.
+Reimplementation of the "extact" function, already present in the project, generalizing it to make it work on cells with general shape

 !